Mapme provides a powerful feature to add drawings of shapes and lines on your interactive maps.

-For each map context, you can choose when drawings will display.
+For each map context, you can choose when your drawings will display.

-When on Map – the drawings are visible when the category is on the map (overview or category selected).
+Context Visible – the drawings are visible when the category is on the map (map home or category selected).

-When on Map – the drawings are visible when the location is on the map (overview or category or location selected
+Context Visible – the drawings are visible when the location is on the map (map home or category or location selected)

 If you add multiple drawing layers, the drawings will display in the order of the layers.
 The first layer will display first and therefore the last layers will display on top.

 If you assign a drawing to multiple categories or locations, you can view a list of all the categories and locations that have been assigned to a drawing.

 Mapme also provides a feature to automatically draw connecting lines between markers.
 Learn more.